chaos-polymtl/lethe/doc/source/parameters/cfd/mesh.rst

     # Initial refinement of the mesh near user-specified boundaries
     set initial boundary refinement = 0

-    # Lists of boundaries next to which the mesh should be refined.
+    # List of boundaries next to which the mesh should be refined.
 The list must contain integers separated by commas.
     set boundaries refined = 0, 1

+    # Fix the boundary mesh size at the initial refinement level when the kelly mesh refinement estimator is used.
+    set fix boundary refinement = false

+    # List of boundaries next to which the mesh refinement level should not be modified.
+The list must contain the boundary ids separated by commas.
+    set boundaries fixed = 0, 1

     # Enable initial refinement until target size is reached
     set enable target size = false